hemu77/Portfolio-website-shk/README.md

 # Sai Hemanth Kilaru's Portfolio Website

 Welcome to the GitHub repository for my personal portfolio website! 🌟
-# Note: "Get in touch ","Resume download"-section has gone through a glitch,i'm working on it ,until then use email icon on the Top to mail me.
+# Note: "Get in touch ","Resume download"-section has removed due to the reason as i have shared my entire working code publicly and it contains a few important credentials of mine.

 ## 🌐 Live Website